withvoid/react-cli/proposal.md

 - Get feedback from community via twitter
 - Make vlogs on youtube
 - Implement in our own projects 'dog fooding` If it's good for us then make it public for others.

+## Things I'd prefer to do,

+I don't want to provide boiler plate templates for adding style guides, linting rules, jest/enzyme/react-testing-library configurations.
+But rather write illustrative detail guides in this project in the form of documentation teaching developers on how to add into their projects themselves.
+So this project not only **scaffolds** the boilerplate but also becomes a hub for developers to get detailed instructions on integrating libraries.
+As I said we will follow *build on top of things* strategy for this project.